-Waterspotting is the bane of many detailing enthusiasts' lives, and arises when hard tap water dries out on exterior surfaces, leaving a visible residue behind.
-This residue is not only unsightly, but often difficult to remove, particularly on unprotected surfaces and those protected with inorganic silica-based coatings (due to mineral affinity).
-The easiest way to remove fresh waterspotting from exterior automotive surfaces is to wipe them down with a mild acid, as most of the mineral content in tap water comprises calcium carbonate, which is alkaline.
-GYEON Q2M WATERSPOT is the perfect product for this task, as it contains lubricating oils in addition to a mild acid, which means that it helps to limit the risk of inflicting fresh marring when tackling waterspotting.
+Water spotting arises when hard tap water dries out on exterior surfaces, leaving visible spots of calcium carbonate behind.
+These spots are not only unsightly, but often very difficult to remove, particularly on unprotected surfaces and those protected with inorganic silica-based coatings (due to mineral affinity).
+The easiest way to remove fresh water spotting is to dissolve it by wiping down the affected surfaces with a suitable acid.
+Gyeon Q²M WaterSpot is the ideal product for this task, as it contains lubricating oils in addition to phosphoric acid, which means that it helps to limit the risk of inflicting fresh marring when tackling the problem.

-GYEON Q2M WATERSPOT is a pre-diluted acid-based solution and should thus be used neat.
-For best results, wash and dry your car as usual and then, working on small sections at a time (it is safe for use on bodywork, windows and trims), lightly mist a Meguiar's Microfibre Applicator Pad with product and then use this to work it into the finish lightly and evenly before buffing it off with a PB Luxury Buffing Towel.
-In extreme cases, you may need to repeat the process several times in order to achieve a flawless looking finish.
-Note that in some cases the mineral content in water spots can etch underlying bodywork and glass, meaning that defects remain even once the surficial mineral content is removed.
+Gyeon Q²M WaterSpot is a pre-diluted acid-based solution and should thus be used neat.
+For best results, wash and dry your car normally and then, working on small sections at a time (it is safe for use on all exterior surfaces), mist it on liberally, wait a few seconds and then wipe it off carefully using a PB Super Buffing Towel.
+Once all of the affected surfaces are treated, wash and dry your car normally again.
+Note that in some cases the mineral content in water spots can etch underlying bodywork and glass, meaning that a visible stain remains once the mineral content is removed.
 The solution to this issue is to polish the affected surfaces.